emqx/emqx-docs/en_US/getting-started/getting-started.md

 MQTT X is an elegant cross-platform MQTT 5.0 open source desktop client tool that supports running on macOS, Linux, and Windows.

-MQTT X has many features, provides a concise graphical interface and operation logic, supports MQTT/MQTT over Websocket access and one-way/two-way SSL authentication, and supports Payload format conversion, simulation of test data with a custom script, automatic subscription of $SYS topic, viewing Traffic statistics and so on.
+MQTT X has many features and provides a concise graphical interface and is simple to operate.
+It supports MQTT/MQTT over Websocket with one-way/two-way SSL authentication, Payload format conversion, simulation of test data with a custom script, automatic subscription of $SYS topic, viewing Traffic statistics, and more.

 For download and use, please refer to the [MQTT X website](https://mqttx.app).